What are Alkenes?

 The rearrangement can be avoided by dehydration of alcohol over alumina (Al2O3) in pyridine at 350 °C.

 - The predominant product is the most substituted alkene which is the one carrying the largest number of alkyl substituents.

 - Hydrogen is eliminated preferentially from the carbon atom which is joined to the least number of the hydrogen atom.

 Pyrolysis of Ester

 Alkyl Halide to Alkene

 Alkene like propene can be synthesized by the chemical reaction of propyl bromide with ethanolic potassium hydroxide.

 CH3CH2CH2Br + KOH → CH3CH＝CH2

-Zinc dust and methanol are also dehalogenations of 1,2- di halogen derivatives of alkanes uses for the preparation of alkenes.
-Therefore propene is prepared from propylene dibromide.
+Zinc dust and methanol are also dehalogenations of 1,2- di halogen derivatives of alkanes used for the preparation of alkenes.
+Therefore, propene is prepared from propylene dibromide.

 CH3CHBrCH2Br + Zn → CH3CH＝CH2